 First of all, the data collected by ExpressVPN consists of applications (along with their versions) that were successfully activated, dates (and not times) you connected to the VPN, the server of your choice and the total amount of data (MB) transferred per day.
 There is little to no chance that this type of data can violate your privacy.

-Now for the data that isn’t logged: IP addresses (source and VPN), browsing history, traffic metadata or destination, DNS queries, data content, and timestamp or connection duration.
+Now for the data that isn’t logged: IP addresses (source and VPN), browsing the history, traffic metadata or destination, DNS queries, data content, and timestamp or connection duration.

 Therefore, you can see for yourself that your privacy is not going to be compromised by the information that ExpressVPN does log.
 Recording application-related data is absolutely necessary for troubleshooting some issues that might arise, providing tech support to customers, fixing network issues, and providing users with country-specific advice on service usage.

 In the spotlight